-Accredited courses and conferences provide excellent learning experiences for health care professionals looking to stay up to date in their field.
+Accredited programs and conferences provide excellent learning experiences for healthcare professionals looking to stay up to date in their field.
 The University of Toronto’s Continuing Professional Development department in Faculty of Medicine accredits programs that meet the academic excellence and value expected from U of T.

 All programs are reviewed according to the accreditation criteria established by the following bodies, thereby ensuring the awarding of credits to attendees:

 - The College of Family Physicians of Canada

 - The Royal College of Physicians and Surgeons of Canada

 - other governing organizations and bodies as required or appropriate

 Accredited programs and conferences can use the university’s name and logo to promote their program thereby ensuring that learners are aware of the quality and relevance of the program offering.

 Please note, it is not permissible to advertise or promote a program with accreditation statements or any wording (as “accreditation has been applied for” or “pending”) prior to formal approval by CPD.